Vaporware1/GNSS-Wizard/README.md

 # GNSS Wizard HUD

+Built to be the poor man's antenna tracker.
 A tactical web-based HUD for field navigation, running on an ESP32.
 It creates its own Wi-Fi access point — no router needed.
 Connect any phone or tablet, open a browser, and get a live compass, MGRS grid, and GPS status on a phosphor-green display.
+Connect this to any FPV Video Rx Antenna mounted to a tripod and get instant magnetic azimuth to align your VRX to the drone while in flight.

 ![GNSS Wizard HUD](docs/HUD_preview_blurred.png)